 Many organisations are well aware of this.
 Since the late 1980’s, when project-based collaboration models began to be adopted by the Pharma industry, there has been much positive change.
 Especially in the efficiency of manufacturing and supply to markets.
 But, notably in R&D, now populated by a myriad of new entrant, small and medium-sized companies, levels of organisation maturity have still not hit (anywhere near) the benchmarks in other sectors.

 It’s well known that many improvement initiatives in past decades have not generated the positive change they were supposed to.
 This is principally because organisations have tried to address weakness in capability by tackling isolated parts of the mix without considering all the influencing factors at play.
-The High Performance Organisation model helps to guide you through this maze.
+The Blue Line model helps to guide you through this maze.

-We’d be pleased to talk to you – a Free exploratory Conversation with no prior commitment – Contact us to arrange.
+We’d be pleased to talk to you – an exploratory Conversation with no prior commitment – Contact us to arrange.

 Keep in touch also with updates and helpful information by joining our Community.